Press Release No.:

 “The aviation industry is in a crisis and change is critical to build a sustainable future.
 That means commercial freedoms, efficiency, realistic taxation and an effective approach to environment.
 Mauritius is playing a role on the world stage in helping to drive many of these changes.
 At the same time I urge the government to re-consider the costs that it is adding to the industry with taxes and charges, including the Maurice Ile Durable tax and the State Trading Corporation transfer fee charged on fuel.
 Together they are nearly a US$12 million disincentive for tourism,” said Bisignani.

 “With the right policy framework, aviation is a sustainable development mechanism.
 In Africa, aviation supports 430,000 jobs and US$9.2 billion in economic activity.
-And for every 10% increase in air transport utilisation, there is a 1% boost to GDP.
+And for every 10% increase in air transport utilization, there is a 1% boost to GDP.
 I look forward to aviation continuing to play a strong role in the sustainable development of this great country - Mauritius,” said Bisignani.

 View Giovanni Bisignani's full speech